Kiteboarding: Back Roll Tail Grab - Ride with Blake s3 ep6

-This is the sixth video in our how to jump with style playlist.
+This is the sixth video in our "How to Jump with Style" playlist.
 Our last two videos covered the Back Roll Roast Beef and the Front Roll Stalefish.
-The Back Roll Roast beef is a little more difficult that this trick but also more stylish.
+The Back Roll Roast Beef is a little more difficult than this trick, but also more stylish.
 The Front Roll Stalefish is the same level of difficulty and one you should master as well.
 If you're an intermediate kiteboarder, this is going to help build your foundation.
-You'll want to get this before trying unhooked kiteboarding Back Rolls with grabs.
-If you're a beginner its going to build the foundation for all other back hand kiteboarding grabs with a roll.
+You'll want to get this before trying unhooked kiteboarding back rolls with grabs.
+If you're a beginner it's going to build the foundation for all other back hand kiteboarding grabs with a roll.

 Blake and I often default to this trick in gusty conditions as it's easy to land and it feels safe.
 This kiteboarding trick is a must for you to practice every session if you want to progress into more difficult tricks.
 It will build body awareness and add style to your riding.

 Always practice the basics.
 The Kiteboarding Back Roll is king!

 Step One - Flat 360